-Daniel’s focus is on defending and not prosecuting.
-Daniel has always believed that his primary role as counsel is to represent those that cannot represent themselves and to do it to the best of his ability.
+Daniel’s only focus is defending.
+Daniel has always believed that his primary role as counsel is to protect the individual against the state by representing those that cannot represent themselves and to do so to the best of his ability.

 Meticulous in his preparation, Daniel leaves no stone unturned when it comes to brief handling in both his grasp of the facts and legal expertise.
-He is relaxed and disarming in conference yet he invokes confidence in those that he represents by his ruthless and single minded approach to defending their case.
+He is relaxed and disarming in conference, yet he invokes confidence in those that he represents by his ruthless and single-minded approach to defending their case.
 His judgment is impeccable and can be seen in both his approach to cross-examination and delivering his closing speech.
-When instructed as junior counsel Daniel has established a firm reputation for working tirelessly to ensure his leader has every assistance and support required in the preparation of the case.
+Daniel has established a firm reputation for working tirelessly to ensure every assistance and support is provided to defendants, solicitors and leading counsel in the preparation and execution of the case.

 As Lead Counsel

 Instructed as leading counsel in a 6-week multi-handed case involving the heavily publicised ‘Southall Funfair Murder’ involving conspiracy to commit grievous bodily harm with intent and violent disorder.